 There are silent, private and group study areas within the building, all of which are accessible to wheelchair users.
-If you are registered with DANU (Disability and Additional Needs Unit), this will be indicated on your Library record so that you can get extended loans automatically.
+If you are registered with the Disability Unit, this will be indicated on your Library record so that you can get extended loans automatically.

 Ground floor study rooms

 There are 2 rooms specifically designated for users with a disability or additional need on the ground floor of the Library.
-The rooms are accessible for wheelchair users and are regularly used by students working with their study support worker or in a small group.
-If you are registered with DANU you can use these rooms by swiping in with your University ID card.
+The rooms are accessible for wheelchair users and are regularly used by students working with their study support worker.
+If you are registered with the Disability Team you can use these rooms by swiping in with your University ID card.

 One of the ground floor study rooms is equipped with the following: